Q-1. What

 the DOE will have a hard time admitting the “Hydrogen Program” needs

-to be re-named the “WindFuels” program.
+to be re-directed to a “WindFuels” program.

 Most energy scientists and